Multi-Node Deployment

 - No remote image transfer — the worker node must be able to pull the Docker image independently.
 If you are using a local registry on the control plane, the worker needs network access to it.

-- No remote node removal from UI — nodes can be removed via the API (
+- No node removal from the dashboard — a node can be removed by stopping its agent and letting the heartbeat expire; a UI/

-DELETEis not yet exposed) or by stopping the agent and waiting for the heartbeat to expire. - Round-robin only — no resource-aware scheduling, no affinity/anti-affinity rules, no bin-packing.
+DELETEaction is not yet exposed. - Round-robin only — no resource-aware scheduling, no affinity/anti-affinity rules, no bin-packing.